panhaowen0607/A-self-service-ordering-system/README.md

 ## <a name="function"></a>🤔: The usage of the OOP concepts
+1.Dish and User in base_classes,py are abstract classes with @abstractmethod

 ## <a name="update"></a>Update
 - **2026.01.29**: We form our group and study what is Github and how to use it.